slitvinov/smarties/README.rst

     make -j

-Note: if mpic++ still points to the Apple clang binary, you may try:
+*Alternative*: if mpic++ still points to the Apple clang binary, you may try:

 .. code:: shell